ccartano/online-dot-bar/README.md

     ```bash
     npm install --omit=dev
     ```
-7. Start the backend using a process manager like `pm2`:
+7. Start the backend in production mode (in the background):
     ```bash
-    pm2 start dist/main.js --name online-bar-backend
-    pm2 save # Save the process list to restart on reboot
-    pm2 startup # Follow instructions to enable startup script
+    nohup npm run start:prod > backend.log 2>&1 &
     ```
-    *(Alternatively, you can run `npm run start:prod` but using `pm2` is recommended for production)*
+    You can check the logs with:
+    ```bash
+    tail -f backend.log
+    ```

 ### 5. Configure Frontend